 Record bank account and/or credit card transactions

 If you are using Excel, you can create an Expense worksheet to record your monthly expenses.
-Your worksheet should include separate your expenses into categories you can track easily.
+Your worksheet should separate your expenses into categories that you can track easily.

-Your worksheet should include the Date of the transaction, the description of where you made the purchase (Amazon, Walmart …), what was purchased (cleaning supplies, towels, advertising …).
-To tie it up, your Spreadsheet should add add up each category and total out for each month and each year.
+Your worksheet should include the date of the transaction, the description of where you made the purchase (Amazon, Walmart …), and what was purchased (cleaning supplies, towels, advertising …).
+To tie it up, your Spreadsheet should add up each category and total out for each month and each year.

 If you are using an online accounting program, it should have the capability to link with your bank account so that you can quickly download the transactions.
 Once transactions are downloaded into the program, you will then label each transaction based on what was purchased.

-Example: You purchased your all-purpose cleaner from Amazon, this transaction would be recorded as Cleaning Supplies.
+Example: If you purchased your all-purpose cleaner from Amazon, this transaction would be recorded as Cleaning Supplies.

 Tracking Cost of Goods Sold

-If you are using an Excel Spreadsheet, you will want to separate out Cost of Goods Sold from all other business expenses.
-Cost of Goods Sold is the direct costs for you to clean a home.
-These expenses include cleaning supplies, driving expense from each client’s home, and labor cost (whether you or an employee is cleaning).
+If you are using an Excel Spreadsheet, you will want to separate out the Cost of Goods Sold from all other business expenses.
+Cost of Goods Sold is the direct cost for you to clean a home.
+These expenses include cleaning supplies, driving expenses from each client’s home, and labor costs (whether you or an employee is cleaning).

-Cost of Goods Sold are important because you want to know how much it costs to clean a home.
+The Cost of Goods Sold is important because you want to know how much it costs to clean a home.
 This will be instrumental in setting your prices.
-It will provide you the information you need to know of how much money you will have left over to pay overhead costs and to pay yourself profits.
+It will provide you the information you need to know about how much money you will have left over to pay overhead costs and to pay yourself profits.

-If your Cost of Goods Sold are too high you have 3 choices:
+If your Cost of Goods Sold is too high you have 3 choices:

-At the end of the month your bank and/or credit card company will send you a statement.
-At this time, you will want to reconcile all of the transactions into your your accounting program.
+At the end of the month, your bank and/or credit card company will send you a statement.
+At this time, you will want to reconcile all of the transactions into your accounting program.

 Reconciling is: Comparing your bank records to your receipts.
 That’s it!
-I remember I use to be so scared of the word.
-But it is so simple to do if you have recorded your transactions through out the month in either an Excel Worksheet or accounting program.
+I remember I used to be so scared of the word.
+But it is so simple to do if you have recorded your transactions throughout the month in either an Excel Worksheet or accounting program.

-To reconcile, you will take your back statement or credit card statement.
-Going down the list of transaction, and comparing it to your expense and revenue worksheets, you will check off each transaction.
+To reconcile, you will take your bank statement or credit card statement.
+Going down the list of transactions, and comparing it to your expense and revenue worksheets, you will check off each transaction.
 Make note of any transactions that do not match or you did not make.
 You will want to call your bank to research it.